AsumVictor/endiAPI/docs/KAFKA_SSL_CERTIFICATE.md

 ❌ Modify certificate validation logic
 ❌ Install additional SSL tools

-### The kafkajs library handles SSL automatically using the system's trusted CAs! 🎉
+### The kafkajs library handles SSL automatically using your system's trusted CAs! 🎉

 ## Need Help?

-For SSL issues:
+If you encounter SSL issues:

 1. Check Node.js version: `node --version` (should be v18+)
 2. Update system packages and certificates